macluiggy/tasks-pern-app/README.md

 npm install
 ```

 4. You must have PostgreSQL installed on your machine.
-If so open PostgreSQL and run the following command to create the database, a table and insert some data on it.
+If so open postgres and run the following command to create the database, a table and insert some data on it.

 ```sql
 CREATE DATABASE tasks_pern;